khyperia/Clam/README.md

     ./clam2_master script/[scriptname].lua

 You may want to run the slave and master executables in separate terminal windows to not confuse output of each program.

-See the other ways of running the program for other parameters (the defaults are okay for localhost)

 ##### Running it remotely: